Have you been to small towns or do you currently live in one? Are you looking for some small town business ideas to help you thrive in your community?

 There’s always a demand for secondhand goods, which is why starting a small-town shop can be a great way to make money.

-Among the many different business ideas that you can think of, a thrift store can let you sell a variety of items, such as clothes, furniture, and more.
+Among the many different ideas that you can think of, a thrift store can let you sell a variety of items, such as clothes, furniture, and more.

 Plus, you can also offer a variety of services, such as consignment and repairs.